 “I think you big enough to understand.
 Now, please forgive you father.
 Don’t hate him because the last thing he had to say before he died is how much he love you.
 As for you, Miranda, there is nothing or no one he could love more than you.”

 “I love him too, and will always love him; but finish the story.”

 “It’s what Lulu said, plus what my son didn’t say that make me put two and two together.
-Lulu was a good girl, Miranda; your father was not a good boy.”
+Lulu was a good girl, Miranda; your father was not as good as she.”

 “How can you say that, after all the great things everybody always speak about him?”